 When it comes to hardtail design, passing the strings through the bridge is easy, since the wholes are highly transparent.
-On the other side, tremolo bridges (as well as some hardtail bridges) usually anchor strings into the body, so you will have to pass them from the back side.
+On the other side, tremolo bridges (as well as some hardtail bridges) usually anchor strings into the body, so you will have to pass them from the backside.

 It may sound complicated, but it is equally simple as with hardtail bridges.
 Finally, there is a Floyd Rose tremolo system, which seems a little bit more complicated, so we will talk another time about it.

 The next step would be to draw the string over the saddle and top nut.
 Once you’ve reached tuning machines, pass the string through the tuning peg and keep it relatively tight.
-Use a string winder tighten the string.
+Use a string winder to tighten the string.

 You don’t have to tighten it too much, just enough to keep it in the saddle.
 Repeat the process with the other five strings.

 Now you can start with tuning.
-You can use a tuner, an online tuner or rely on your ear, it doesn’t matter.
+You can use a tuner, an online tuner, or rely on your ear, it doesn’t matter.
 Once you’re done with tuning, take a wire cutter and take off the excess length.
 That should be it.

 How to Restring an Acoustic Guitar

 So what’s the catch?
-Many acoustic guitars feature so-called pin anchor system.
+Many acoustic guitars feature the so-called pin anchor system.
 Basically, there are holes for each string and these pins keep them in place.

 When removing old strings, you will have to pull out these pins.
-Some of these could be pretty stiff, so you can use a tool simply called bridge pin puller.
+Some of these could be pretty stiff, so you can use a tool simply called a bridge pin puller.
 Once you remove the pins, take out old strings.